crweiner/hacktoberfest-swag-list/docs/list.md

 #### **Hacksquad**

-- **Swag**: Shirt, hoodies, mugs, stickers and more swag.
+- **Swag**: Shirt, hoodies, mugs, stickers, and more swag.
 - **Requirements**:
     - Join with a squad of up to 5 members or get assigned to a random squad.
     - Each accepted PR from each squad member is worth 1 point.
     - Contribution to repositories with more than 200 stars will be counted.
     - The top 60 squads will win swag.
-    - You are not allowed to contribute to your own repository.
+    - You are not allowed to contribute to your repository.
 - **How to sign up**: Sign up at [hacksquad.dev](https://www.hacksquad.dev/).
 - **Notes**: FAQ and rules available at [hacksquad.dev](https://www.hacksquad.dev/).